pinecone-router/router/README.md

 ### Disable link handling globally

-You can set `PineconeRouter.settings.interceptLinks` to false to disable handling links by the router, unless an `x-link` attribute is set on the link, or using `$router.navigate('/path')`.
+You can set `window.PineconeRouter.settings.interceptLinks` to false to disable handling links by the router, unless an `x-link` attribute is set on the link, or using `$router.navigate('/path')`.

 ```html
 <script>